cloudtrax/docs/api/vouchers.md

 # Vouchers endpoints

-This API component provides endpoints for creating, listing, and editing vouchers, which provide a mechanism that allow individuals and groups of individuals to access networks with preset restrictions on usage time and bandwidth, both paid and for free.
+This API component provides endpoints for creating, listing, and editing vouchers, which provide a mechanism that allows individuals and groups of individuals to access networks with preset restrictions on usage time and bandwidth, both paid and for free.

 functionality | method | endpoint
 --- | --- | ---